Where Can You Get Quarters? 12 Places You Can Get Them

 Car washes often have quarter machines onsite.
 After all, their customers will need coins to run the machines.

-Just make sure to bring cash with you for the exchange and straighten the edges of your dollar bills so that the vending machine doesn’t have an issue reading the bills.
+Just bring cash for the exchange and straighten the edges of your dollar bills so the vending machine doesn’t have an issue reading the bills.

 3. Fast Food Restaurants

 Fast food restaurants often have coins on hand.
-While you might have to make a purchase first, you could score a few dollars in quarters in the process.
+While you might have to make a purchase first, you could earn a few dollars in quarters.

-You’ll have the most luck if you make your request when restaurants or fast food establishments are not busy.
+You’ll have the most luck if you request when restaurants or fast food establishments are not busy.

-If you are holding up the line, the cashier may deny your request in order to help other customers faster.
+If you are holding up the line, the cashier may deny your request to help other customers faster.

 4. Gas Stations

-At many gas stations, especially ones with convenience stores, you will be able to request quarters in exchange for bills if you make a purchase.
+At many gas stations, especially ones with convenience stores, you can request quarters in exchange for bills if you make a purchase.

 However, not all gas stations will be willing to honor your request to get quarters.
-The decision will likely come down to whether or not they have an ample supply of coins on hand.
+The decision will likely depend on whether or not they have an ample supply of coins.

-Cashiers won’t want to part with the quarters in their cash register unless there is enough supply to restock the till.
-Only asking for a few quarters may alleviate this issue, so be careful about how many quarters you request.
+Cashiers won’t want to part with the quarters in their cash register unless there is enough to restock the till.
+Requesting only a few quarters may alleviate this issue, so be careful about how many quarters you request.

 5. Grocery Stores

-Many grocery and convenience stores are willing to provide you with coins in exchange for bills.
+Many grocery and convenience stores will provide you with coins in exchange for bills.

 While you’ll likely be required to make a purchase, the cashier at the grocery store will often be able to give you quarters.
 However, you may need to make a small purchase to get quarters.